DOOMSCROLLERS

 03. THE SOLUTION

-Prices, tiers, founding-cohort capacity, terms, and copy live in a single business file.
-Repricing, flipping founder rates to standard, or relaunching is a one-file edit that every page, badge, and schema follows.
+Prices, tiers, cadence, capacity, terms and the words that describe them live in a single business file.
+Repricing, changing what a membership includes, or reopening is a one-file edit that every page, badge, form, email and structured-data block follows.

 04. RESULTS